The History of The Southern California Rental Housing Association

 Becoming the Southern California Rental Housing Association

 During these early years, we grew our membership, grew our organization, and from that point forward, the changes we experienced began happening at a much faster clip.
-In fact, more than 10 decades and several name changes later, our purpose remains the same: to ensure that a vibrant rental housing industry throughout San Diego County is maintained and managed.
+In fact, more than 10 decades and several name changes later, our purpose remains the same: to ensure that a vibrant rental housing industry throughout San Diego, Imperial, and southern Riverside counties is maintained and managed.
 To that end, the Southern California Rental Housing Association has expanded its products and services to a level that even its progressive founders couldn’t have anticipated.

 Since 1919, the Southern California Rental Housing Association has responded to the changing needs of the rental housing industry and helped overcome many obstacles to support our members’ business objectives and real estate investments.